dgsantana/tic_tac_toe/README.md

 ### Server Discovery

 The server discovery functionality enables players to discover and connect to available game servers for multiplayer matches.
 This avoids having to manually insert the server ip.
+Easy to reuse on other projects, a single source [file](https://github.com/dgsantana/tic_tac_toe/blob/main/src/network/discovery.rs).

 ## Contributing